 What is the Difference Between Offensive and Defensive Security

-Offensive cyber security takes a proactive approach by actively seeking out vulnerabilities, flaws, and weaknesses in systems before malicious attackers can exploit them.
-The goal is to think and act like an attacker to strengthen network security.
+Offensive security takes a proactive approach by actively seeking out vulnerabilities, flaws, and weaknesses in systems before attackers can exploit them.
+The goal is to think and act like an attacker and to uncover entry points before the attacker does.

-Offensive security encompasses proactive cyber strategies, utilizing specialized tools that not only yield measurable returns on investment but also outperform traditional defensive solutions.
+Offensive security encompasses proactive security strategies utilizing specialized tools that not only produce measurable returns on investment but also have shown to outperform traditional defensive solutions.

-• Penetration Testing (Pentesting Services): Ethical hackers simulate attacks to identify vulnerabilities and assess the security posture of systems and potential impact should the weakness be maliciously exploited
+• Penetration Testing (Pen testing Services): Ethical hackers simulate attacks to identify vulnerabilities and assess the security posture of systems and potential impact should the weakness be exploited.

 Offensive Security Tools